DashankaNadeeshanDeSilva/DashankaNadeeshanDeSilva/README.md

 ### Hello 👋

 I am a Master student at the **@TUHH**, and I am a Machine Learning (particulaly in Deep Learning) & Reinforcement Learning enthusiast.
 I am passionate in applying AI for solving real-world problems including Robotics, Computer vision and NLP applications.

-*I believe self learning and trying by yourself is the best way to learn AI.*
+*I believe self learning and trying by yourself is the best way to learn everything.*

 I work at *Brainershub GmbH* as a student worker in Artificial Intelligent and Data Science.
 We build Machine learning and NLP based tools and solutions for  smart analytics and intelligent insights.